What you need to know about education freedom accounts in New Hampshire

 How do EFAs work?

-New Hampshire education freedom accounts are grants that empower New Hampshire families to direct their child’s state education funding to learning experiences that fit their child’s unique needs.
+Education freedom accounts are grants that empower New Hampshire families to direct their child’s state education funding to learning experiences that fit their child’s unique needs.
 Each school year, the state will automatically deposit grant funds into parents’ accounts, which they can then use on a wide variety of education expenses for their children.

 Who would receive an EFA?

+Introduced Jan.
+13, House Bill 20 would establish EFAs for all New Hampshire students.
 Every student who is a resident of New Hampshire and eligible to enroll in a public elementary or secondary school is eligible – regardless of their ZIP code, income status or background.

 What can parents pay for with an EFA?